 So, what are pressure or bed sores and how can they be avoided?

-Alpine HC have created an excellent resource entitled ‘The Complete Guide to Pressure Ulcers (Bed Sores)’ which you can read via their link -> ‘The Complete Guide to Pressure Ulcers (Bed Sores).’
-Alpine have got a range of pressure relieving seating as well as pressure relieving mattresses.
+Opera Care (formerly known as Alpine HC) have created an excellent resource entitled ‘The Complete Guide to Pressure Ulcers (Bed Sores)’ which you can read via their link -> ‘The Complete Guide to Pressure Ulcers (Bed Sores).’
+Opera Care have got a range of pressure relieving seating as well as pressure relieving mattresses.

 What is a pressure relieving mattress?

 Pressure relieving mattresses are specially designed to relieve as much pressure from your body as possible.
 So if you spend long periods in bed due to mobility problems or full body CRPS, then considering a pressure relieving mattress is essential for not only your comfort but your health as well.
-Learn more about pressure relieving mattresses via the Alpine HC guide ‘What is a Pressure Mattress?’
+Learn more about pressure relieving mattresses via the Opera Care guide ‘What is a Pressure Mattress?’

 What is a Profiling Bed?